 - Remedial, Enrichment and English as a Second Language courses will count toward the Cumulative Completion Rate as well as cumulative GPA.

 - Audit and Pass/Fail courses will count toward the Cumulative Completion Rate.

 - Transfer credit (including those received during consortium study) will count in the calculation of both cumulative attempted credit hours and cumulative completed credit hours.
 Transfer credit does not count in the calculation of GPA.

 Financial Aid recipients must complete an educational program within a time frame no longer than 150% of the published length of the educational program.
 All attempted withdrawn, and/or transferred credits that apply to a student's program count toward this maximum time limit.
 For example, a student pursuing a bachelor's degree requiring 120 credit hours may attempt up to 180 hours before Financial Aid eligibility is suspended (120 x 150% = 180).

 Financial Aid recipients that have reached 100% of the published length of the educational program will be notified via CougarMail that they are approaching their maximum time frame.
 These warnings will continue to be sent each time academic progress is reviewed until a student reaches 150%.
 At 150%, the student will no longer be eligible to receive federal financial aid.

 Failure to meet the minimum academic progress requirements will result in federal financial aid suspension.
 The first time a student fails to meet the minimum (quantitative or qualitative) requirement, he/she will be placed on financial aid suspension, and will be ineligible to receive federal financial aid.
-Students will be notified in writing via CougarMail, The standard annual review time is May.
+Students will be notified in writing via CougarMail and the standard annual review time is in May.

 Financial Aid may be reinstated when one of the following conditions has been met: